goiosunsw/mipcat/README.md

 # Example: MIPCAT article figure generation

-If you're here directed from [1], the figures can be generated following the procedure in [doc/MIPCAT_Article.md](doc/MIPCAT_Article.md)
+If you read article [1], the figures can be generated following the procedure in [doc/MIPCAT_Article.md](doc/MIPCAT_Article.md).

 Download the sample dataset [here](https://cloudstor.aarnet.edu.au/plus/s/1d1oeOAmsJU4nJ2).
 When prompted, use the password `MIPCAT_unsw2022`

+[1] Almeida, A., Li W., Schubert, E., Smith, J. and Wolfe, J. "MIPCAT -- a Music Instrument Performance Capture and Analysis Toolbox"

 # Workflow